 Once upon a time, I was asked to do a tarot reading.
-The seeker was a young man—I’ll call him Josh.
-He was bewildered because he’d been unable to end his relationship with his girlfriend, though he was adamant that he wanted to end it.
+The seeker was a young man—let's call him Josh.
+Josh was bewildered because he’d been unable to end his relationship with his girlfriend, though he was adamant that he wanted to end it.
 They weren’t compatible, he said.
 He liked her a lot but had no desire to take it any further.
 Every time he tried to finish with her, however, the relationship would instead move to another level.

 We did the reading and it was obvious there was no love there at all on his side and an immense amount of control on hers.
 After more chatting, I realized she’d cast a spell on him.
 All he could tell me was that she was ‘into some weird stuff’, which is why he decided to use ‘weird stuff’ (a tarot reading) to determine his course of action.
 He was pretty desperate by this point.

 I had no experience with removing spells for other people back then so I needed to do some research.
 I began with another tarot reading without Josh being present.
 I wanted to know what kind of spell had been used.
 I turned just three cards—the Ten of Cups, Five of Cups, and the Eight of Swords.
 Those three cards indicated the spell was based on water.
 Water is the element of feelings and emotions and is often used as the main component in love spells.